 The department is composed of the former Wind Energy Division at Risø, two groups from DTU Mechanical Engineering whose core activities are fluid dynamics and composite mechanics, and two groups from the Risø DTU Materials Research Division where the research is focused on composite materials and metals.

-DTU Wind Energy has more than 230 staff members, including 150 academic staff members and nearly approximately 40 PhD students, and the department comprises 10 sections and 5 programmes.
-Read more about the research activities and competences of the 8 sections and the main educational/ training activities of the department.
+DTU Wind Energy has more than 250 staff members, including 150 academic staff members and nearly approximately 40 PhD students, and the department comprises 10 sections and 5 programmes.